 What’s your role at Skinnydip?

 Did you go to uni?
-If yes what and where did you study?
+Where & what did you study?

-What made you want to go into design?
+What made you want to go into Buying?

 What’s your favourite part of working at Skinnydip?

-Describe a day in the life of Senior Clothing Designer?
+Describe a day in the life of a Brands Buyer?

 What are your current Skinnydip obsessions?

-What are your top tips for someone wanting to become a Senior Clothing Designer?
+What are your top tips for someone wanting to become a Buyer?